 1.1 To make a booking, you must complete our booking form.
-This must be signed (or ticked in the appropriate place on online booking) by the first named person on the booking (“party leader”).
+This must be signed (or ticked in the appropriate place for an online booking) by the first named person on the booking (“party leader”).
 The party leader must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
-By signing the booking form, the party leader confirms that he/she is so authorised.
-The party leader is responsible for making all payments due to us.
-The party leader must be at least 18 when the booking is made..
+By signing the booking form, the party leader confirms that he/she is so authorised to act on behalf of all persons named on the booking.

 1.2 The completed signed booking form must then be sent to us together with the payments referred to in clause 2.1 below.

-1.3 Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a booking receipt.
-This receipt will be sent to the party leader.
-Please check this receipt carefully as soon as you receive it.
+1.3 Subject to the availability of your chosen arrangements, we will confirm bookings onto an advertised Group Departure by issuing a Booking Confirmation.
+A private tailor-made booking will be confirmed by issuing a booking receipt.
+This document will be sent to the party leader.
+Please check the document carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
+We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within seven days of our issuing it (five days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

-1.5 We will communicate with you by e-mail in relation to your booking.
+1.4 We will communicate with you by e-mail in relation to your booking.
 You must accordingly check your e-mails on a regular basis.
-We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
-Certain documents may need to be sent by post.
+We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail. .
 References in these booking conditions to “send” and “in writing” include communication by e-mail.

-1.6 If booking online, any acknowledgement of your booking request we send you is not a confirmation of your booking.
-This will come once the booking has been confirmed in the form of either a booking receipt or confirmation invoice.
+1.5 If booking online, any acknowledgement of your booking request we send you is not a confirmation of your booking.
+This will come once the booking has been confirmed in the form of a a confirmation invoice.

-2.1 In order to confirm your chosen holiday, a deposit of £400.00 per person for escorted tours, or 20% of the total tour cost for a tailor-made trips (please note that depending on your chosen arrangements the required deposit may be different to these amounts.
-If it is we will advise you accordingly at the time of booking) must be paid at the time of booking.
-In addition some tours may require further interim payments.
+2.1 In order to confirm your chosen tour, we will require at the time of booking a deposit of 10% per person for escorted group tours, or up to 30% of the total tour cost for a tailor-made trips (please note that depending on your chosen arrangements the required deposit may be different to these amounts.
+If it is we will advise you accordingly at the time of booking) In addition some tours may require further interim payments.

-2.2 The balance of the holiday cost must be received by us not less than 60 days prior to departure.
-This date will be shown on the confirmation invoice.
-Reminders are not sent.
+2.2 The balance of the tour cost must be received by us not less than 70 days prior to departure and in some cases significantly earlier.
+This exact date will be shown on your confirmation invoice.
+Reminders are not necessarily sent.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
-In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled
+In this case, we will be entitled to keep all monies paid or due at that date.
+If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled.